santonoff/hs100/README.md

 # hs100

-A tool for using TP-Link HS100/HS103/HS105/HS110/HS300 wi-fi smart plugs.
+A tool for using TP-Link HS100/HS103/HS105/HS110/HS300 wi-fi smart plugs and KL110 smart bulbs.
 You can turn them on and off, reboot them, and so on.
 You can even set them up without using TP-Link's app (see Initial Setup).

 Tested to work on Linux, OSX, IRIX, and Windows under WSL.
+Code modified to be compatible with Microsoft Visual Studio Community Edition to run under native Windows 11.

 Loosely based on [pyHS100](https://github.com/GadgetReactor/pyHS100) and [research from softScheck](https://www.softscheck.com/en/reverse-engineering-tp-link-hs110/).